 After another 45 m (at the intersection of Wolfe Street & Reserve Road) turn left, to head along Wolfe Street (a residential road).

-After another 9 m turn right.
+After another 9 m (from the Wolfe Street) turn right (a footpath).

 After another 8 m turn left.